CES tech fair prepares to draw crowds as Covid surges

 “But with significant safety measures and fewer people, there is plenty of space for attendees to socially distance,” he added, also citing mask and vaccine requirements.

-Keri Althoff, an epidemiologist at the Johns Hopkins Bloomberg School of Public Health, noted organizers’ safety efforts — but also the risk.
+Keri Althoff, an epidemiologist at the Johns Hopkins Bloomberg School of Public Health, noted organisers’ safety efforts, but also the risk.

 “A mass gathering of this size predominantly indoors does not sound like a good idea,” she told the Wall Street Journal.